mrkaye97/slackr/README.md

 ### News

+-   Version `1.3.0.000` Radically changed how `slackr` works.
+Functions have camelCase and under\_score versions
 -   Version `1.2.3` added more parameter error cheking, remobved the need for ending `?` on webhook URL and added defaults for missing setup parameters.
 -   Version `1.2.2` fixed [issue](https://github.com/hrbrmstr/slackr/issues/4) (bug in `1.2.1` fix)
 -   Version `1.2.1` fixed [issue](https://github.com/hrbrmstr/slackr/issues/3) when there are no private groups defined